SintLucasAllStars/CodeOrganizationChallenge/README.md

 ## Instructions
 Set the modifiers in the World Manager to make evolution and probably murder happen.
 Different modifiers may result in different outcomes!

+## What's done and what's not
+We've got the OOP side of things done; creatures have DNA, food is food and the world manager is all setup and ready to go.
+What's not done yet is interaction between creatures, proper creature-state management (look at creature code for it to make more sense!) and some world restrictions (movement boundaries etc).

+## What we've learned
+How to properly use OOP with C# and Unity.
+I (Tijn) had the concept of OOP in my head, but couldn't quite get it working.
+Jorrit had a harder time grasping the concept properly but knew how to implement it in a way.
+We've bundled both of our brains and figured it out.
+Sadly we didn't get enough work in to fix the whole simulation, but we'll be working on it further in our spare time because it's a fun project.

 # CodeOrganizationChallenge
 Assignment for 2nd years Code Organization Challenge.